 Glasgow 10K for Cancer Research UK

-As part of my fitness campaign, I've set myself the challenge of not only competing in my first competitive event and raising some money for charity, I have also set a time to complete the run in as well.
+As part of my latest fitness drive, I've set myself the triple challenge of not only competing in my first competitive event and raising money for charity, also I have also set a time to complete the run in as well.

 I will be competing in the Glasgow Men's 10K for Cancer Research UK